yuhaoliu94/OEDGP/README.md

 # README

 The variational inference is constructed under Tensorflow 1.14.0.
-To save space and time, it is reasonable to use variational inference as the prior of online learning.
+To save space and time, the suggestion is to prefer variational inference as the prior of online learning.

 ## FLAGS